dt-alliances-workshops/claat-mockup/README.md

 This repo contains the content and images for the Dynatrace Alliance workshops.

-Email alliances@dynatrace.com for questions, feedback of you would like to contribute.
+If you have questions, feedback, or want to discuss new workshops, please email alliances@dynatrace.com.

 # Contributing

 To learn more about compiling the guides and contributing suggested changes, please refer to the [contributing guide](CONTRIBUTING.md).